Ninja-Koala/curly_curves/content/posts/quadratic_bezier_arc_length_parametrization.md

 $$

 We are now in the situation where we can apply Lin's result: Define $F(x,y) = x^4+2xy -1 \in \overline{\mathbb{Q}}[x,y]$.
-For checking the irreducibility, i just use [sage](https://www.sagemath.org/):
+For checking the irreducibility, I just use [sage](https://www.sagemath.org/):
 ```sage
 sage: R.<x,y> = QQbar[]
 sage: factor(x^4+2*x*y+1)